vkwho4250/vkwho4250/README.md

 Being a web developer allows me to be creative and curious without compromising the inherent problem-solver in me and I’m eager to learn new and better ways to produce accessible, intuitive, and memorable digital experiences that consistently deliver.

-I’m currently looking for an opportunity to learn and work amongst incredible developers and professionals who share my enthusiasm in all things smart and creative!

 SKILLS (and growing!)
 - HTML5, CSS3, SASS, JavaScript ES6+
 - React, Vue (Vuex), jQuery